 During an individual session, DBT therapists work with individuals one-on-one to improve their mental health and behavioral skills.

-A DBT therapist first assesses your clinical symptoms, then devises a coping plan on an individual basis.
+A DBT therapist first assesses your clinical symptoms, and then devises a coping plan on an individual basis.
 Moreover, the counselor also uses a range of therapeutic methods to help with symptoms of anxiety, depression, and borderline aggression.

 In a group setting, a therapist helps you learn and practice new coping skills.
 Other members of the group also share their practices and experiences, which can also be quite useful in undertaking successful behavior modification.